kraftl-UL/supML/README.md

 We want to run our model on a holistic set of data and therefore aim towards a reduced dataset with relevant variables, predominantly meaningful observations and entries in every cell.

-Obviously, we cannot discuss each and every discussion on which variables to delete and which not due to the given limited extent of this paper.
+Obviously, we cannot have each and every discussion on which variables to delete and which not due to the given limited extent of this paper.
 However, we attempt to be as detailed as possible.

 ### War on redundant variables